duramaanu/alx-system_engineering-devops/0x00-shell_basics/README.md

 Current dir contents in Long fmt, Numerical usr & grp ID, Hidden files wit .
 Script that creates dir in tmp
-Move fike betty from tmp to dir el file betty frm tmp in dir
+Move fike betty from tmp to dir
+Del file betty in dir
 Del the dir in the tmp dir
+Script that changes working dir to previous one